matteocaberlotto/eight-page-bundle/README.md

 2. install and configure dependencies (refer to each installation documentation)
-    - sonata admin bundle (for admin structure/navigation)
+    - sonata admin or easy admin bundle (for admin structure/navigation)
     - raindrop routing bundle (for dynamic routing)
     - fos user bundle (this is not strictly required)
     - symfony/templating (only for some symfony versions)
     - symfony/assetic-bundle
-    - you will also need to manually include twitter bootstrap assets (3.3.* for 1.0.* and 4.* for 1.3.*)
+    - you will also need to manually include twitter bootstrap assets because some CMS elements relies on few css rules

 3. add following lines to config.yml if you need to configure one or more of the following features: